MUNsdh/readthedocs/docs/source/Creating Web Apps Using Bubble.rst

 Now we need to configure this icon to only add an upvote to the post when the current user is not already among a list of users who have liked.
 Here is how this will work: we will create a new data type called "UsersWhoLikedPost" or something similar.
 We will add two fields to it: ParentPost and users.
 Every time a user likes a post, a new thing of type "UsersWhoLikedPost" will be created.
 The ParentPost field of this object will tell us which post this like belongs to, and the "users" field will tell us the unique_id of the user who liked it.
 We can then search through the entries of the type "UsersWhoLikedPost" to determine whether the user has already liked the post or not.
 We can also delete these entries when a user unlikes a post.

-Lets start by creating the new data type.
+Let's start by creating the new data type.
 Go to the data tab and create the fields as shown here.

 (photo 51)